Farfurix/Generating-input-data/README.md

 ## Usage

-The included `test` script will launch all the tests in the repo against all the browsers in your $PATH:
+The included `test` script will run the tests in the repo against the browsers in your $PATH:

 ```sh
 npm test